- “11 Steps to Obtaining CMDCAS Certification-Part I” focuses on the process of verifying the classification, selecting a registrar, and more.

 Step 3: Obtaining a Quote for CMDCAS Certification

 Every registrar I know has a long application form that needs to be completed before they can provide a quote for CMDCAS certification.
-You will need company information about the various locations for each site covered by the quality system certificate–including the number of people, shifts and types of activities conducted at each location.
-If you already have ISO 13485 certification, the quotation will be for an extension to scope of the original quality system certification.
+You will need company information about the various locations for each site covered by the quality system certificate–including the number of people, shifts, and types of activities conducted at each location.
+If you already have ISO 13485 certification, the quotation will be for an extension to the scope of the original quality system certification.
 An extension to scope audit is typically one day in duration.
-Upon successful completion of the audit, your company is recommended for CMDCAS certification and the existing ISO 13485 certificate is replaced with a CMDCAS Certificate.
+Upon successful completion of the audit, your company is recommended for CMDCAS certification, and the existing ISO 13485 certificate is replaced with a CMDCAS Certificate.
 For some companies, the scope of activities requires that you maintain your original certificate and the new CMDCAS certificate.

 Once you obtain your quote(s) for upgrading to CMDCAS, then you must schedule your audit.
 Typically, auditors are booked at least 90 days in advance.
-Since the process for making upgrades to your quality system takes no more than 90 days, I don’t recommend waiting to make changes.
+Since the process of making upgrades to your quality system takes no more than 90 days, I don’t recommend waiting to make changes.
 Just go ahead and schedule the audit, and now you have a real deadline for everyone to work toward.

 Part 2 of this article will explain the changes you need to make to the quality system to prepare for your CMDCAS audit.